AlanCoding/django-ansible-base/docs/apps/opa/APP_DESIGN.md

 * groups get roles
 * roles contain atomic policies
 * policies are validated against real Django model fields
-* effective policies are resolved in Django
+* Rego is dynamically generated from the data model and pushed to OPA
-* effective policies, not roles, are sent to OPA
+* per-request OPA input is just (user, resource, action)
-* OPA returns resolved clause scopes
+* OPA evaluates pre-loaded policy and returns resolved clause scopes
 * Django turns those scopes into queryset filters
 * all access is additive OR logic
 * `is_superuser` bypasses everything